~ The mystery of evil ~

 Thus, when the intellectual formulates a critique, his intent is not to rebel against the established

 order and place himself at the summit.
-Rather, it represents an attempt to keep the boat afloat.
+Rather, it represents an attempt to keep the ship afloat.
 He dives down and

 discovers a leak, and reports to the captain that the hole must be mended.
 However, this

-is enough to have him walk the plank, because he has put himself above the captain by
+is enough to have him walk the plank, as he has put himself above the captain by

 telling him what to do.
 So he is a rebel who must be executed, in order to preserve order

 on the ship.
 In history, the Promethean (forethinking) individual has suffered